12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 It’s home to Java’s oldest Hindu Temples, two colorful lakes that change colors as if on a whim, and an active volcanic crater you can almost touch.

-If that’s not enough, the sunrise will surely leave you speechless – the combination of height and the surrounding volcanoes make for stunning scenery.
+If that’s not enough, the sunrise will surely leave you speechless – the combination of height and the surrounding volcanoes makes for stunning scenery.

-You can visit all those places independently and on a budget if you follow my Dieng Plateau Guide.
+You can learn more about all those places in my Dieng Plateau Guide.

 Where to go next?
 How about I interest you in this quite in-depth guide to Java?
 I’m pretty confident that it will answer all your questions about things to do in Java!